-- A Zoning By-law Amendment application approved by Ottawa City Council on November 19, 2013, which rezoned the Subject Properties and the Shopping Centre property to a General Mixed-Use zone.
+Previous applications sought to permit the expansion of the St. Laurent Shopping Centre were brought forward in 2013.
+A Zoning By-law Amendment application was approved by Ottawa City Council on November 22, 2010, which rezoned the shopping centre and the subject site to a General Mixed-Use zone.
 This amendment also permitted expansion, either of the existing shopping centre building or through new buildings of the uses existing on the property to a maximum gross floor area of 170,000 square metres.
-Any development greater than this floor area would be required to include the redevelopment of the lands abutting the St. Laurent Boulevard Arterial Mainstreet. - A street closing/opening application to re-align Coventry Road to the north and west sides of the Subject Properties.
-A Class Environmental Assessment for this realignment was completed by the City and Morguard as co-proponents.
+Any development greater than this floor area would be required to include the redevelopment of the lands abutting the St. Laurent Boulevard Arterial Mainstreet.